I got a call from Bhavik, I look after his equity portfolio and finance planning.

 A huge change is required from here

-But only positive thinking about Bhavik is that he always wishes to change himself, he never gets satisfied with his present condition.
+The positive thing about Bhavik is that he always wishes to change himself, he never gets satisfied with his present condition.

 Just 8 months back we happened to meet again, after a long time.

-And he told me about all his financial issues he was facing.
+And he told me about all the financial issues he was facing.

 From his story, I concluded that he is required to change his financial habits and then he is good to go.